 Students explore the implementation of the war-making power from the first declared war under the Constitution—the War of 1812—to the Iraq War.

 Congress in History

 - 1812: Congress's First Declaration of War Under the Constitution

-Students will examine primary sources from the historical records of Congress to analyze the reasons in support of and opposed to going to war against Great Britain in 1812.
-Students will consider what is worth fighting for and who, under the constitutional separation of powers, should decide questions of war.
+Students examine primary sources to analyze the reasons in support of and opposed to going to war against Great Britain in 1812.

 - Was Reconstruction a Revolution?

-In this lesson students will examine several historical congressional records from the Reconstruction era to determine whether the Reconstruction period of American history should or should not be viewed as a revolution.
+Students examine primary sources from the Reconstruction era to determine whether the Reconstruction period of American history should or should not be viewed as a revolution.